How to push logs Observability

 Section titled “Docker Compose file”docker-compose.yaml

-services: fluentbit: image: grafana/fluent-bit-plugin-loki:2.4.1-amd64 container_name: fluentbit_python_local volumes: -./logging:/fluent-bit/etc # logging directory contains parsers.conf and fluent-bit.conf ports: - "24224:24224" - "24224:24224/udp"
+services: fluentbit: image: grafana/fluent-bit-plugin-loki:2.4.1-amd64 container_name: fluentbit_python_local volumes: - ./logging:/fluent-bit/etc # logging directory contains parsers.conf and fluent-bit.conf ports: - "24224:24224" - "24224:24224/udp"

-app: build: context:./app dockerfile:./docker/local/Dockerfile image: app container_name: app privileged: true volumes: -./:/app ports: - "3000:3000" command: sh -c 'air' logging: driver: fluentd # to make fluentbit work with docker this driver is neededInstall fluent-bit for Loki inside of customers Kubernetes cluster
+app: build: context: ./app dockerfile: ./docker/local/Dockerfile image: app container_name: app privileged: true volumes: - ./:/app ports: - "3000:3000" command: sh -c 'air' logging: driver: fluentd # to make fluentbit work with docker this driver is neededInstall fluent-bit for Loki inside of customers Kubernetes cluster

 Section titled “Install fluent-bit for Loki inside of customers Kubernetes cluster”Overview

 Section titled “Overview”There is the need to send logs of one or more applications to Loki.
-It is necessary to install fluent-bit in customer cluster
+It is necessary to install fluent-bit in customer cluster to send output to the customers Observability instance.

 It is possible to send logs to multiple STACKIT Observability Instances.
-Though url of fluent-bit output plugin have to contain instance id.
+Though url of fluent-bit output plugin have to contain instance ID.

 Please check version of fluent-bit.
 Older versions than 2.2.2 does not support url’s with non standard path.